 GULF COAST DESIGNLAB

 Led by Professor of Practice Coleman Coker, The Gulf Coast DesignLab is a long-running ecologically-based program that fosters environmental activism within the field of design and for the public.
-Through the Gulf Coast DesignLab’s hands-on approach to civic engagement, students partner with nonprofits and governmental agencies whose mission is to bring about equity through environmental education.
-For over ten years, students have learned to become better designers by designing and building places for the public, where community partners can advance ecological literacy and promote environmental stewardship practices.
+Through the Gulf Coast DesignLab’s hands-on approach to civic engagement, students partner with nonprofits and governmental agencies to promote environmental justice through education.
+For over ten years, students have designed and built places for the public, where community partners can advance ecological literacy and promote environmental stewardship practices.

 DESIGN FUTURES STUDENT LEADERSHIP FORUM

-The Design Futures Public Interest Design Student Leadership Forum is a five-day, interdisciplinary forum that brings student leaders together from across the country to engage in the idea of using design as a tool for social equity and positive social change in underserved communities.
+The Design Futures Public Interest Design Student Leadership Forum is a five-day, interdisciplinary forum that brings student leaders together from across the country to engage in the idea of using design as a tool for positive social change in under-resourced communities.
 The UT School of Architecture has been involved with the forum since it began in 2013, and students have represented the school each year.
-One of the primary aims of the forum is to foster capacity-building for student leaders to think critically about power, privilege, and positionality in the practice of community-engaged design, and to rethink and elevate the role of the designer to address and dismantle systemic oppression in the built environment.
+One of the primary aims of the forum is to create critically-needed design education spaces by bringing together students, faculty, and practitioners to learn and advance community-based design practice.